 - 1. Measurements: The top rail Fencing, for purposes other than livestock control, shall be no higher than 38 inches above the ground.
-Fencing The top rail for livestock control shall be no higher than 42 40 inches above the ground.
-The height between the bottom wire/rail and the ground shall be no less than 18" above grade.
+Fencing The top rail for livestock control shall be no higher than 42 ~~40~~ inches above the ground.
 There shall be no more than three horizontal strands/rails permitted.
-These heights allow wild ungulates (deer, elk, moose, antelope) to jump over easily.
-For both of the above fence types, spacing between the top two wires or top pole/rail and adjacent wire shall be at least 12 inches.
+These heights allow wild ungulates (deer, elk, moose, antelope) to jump over more easily.
+For both of the above fence types Spacing between the top two wires or top pole/rail and adjacent wire shall be at least 12 inches.
+The distance between the bottom wire/rail and the ground shall be no less than 18".
 The spacing of fence posts shall be a minimum of 12-foot centers unless topography prohibits this spacing.
 The posts may have extra height to allow for any necessary lower or raising of the top rail.